Concurrent turns

-Concurrent turns allow multiple request-response cycles to be active simultaneously on the same session.
+Concurrent turns let multiple request-response cycles run at the same time on one session.
 Each turn has its own stream, cancel handle, and lifecycle.
-Cancel one turn without affecting others.
-This enables interruption patterns, multi-user sessions, and multi-agent architectures.
+This is what makes interruption, multi-user sessions, and multi-agent architectures possible.

 How it works

 Turns are multiplexed on the Ably channel via turnId.
-Every message published during a turn - text deltas, tool calls, lifecycle events - is tagged with a header identifying its turn.
-The client transport inspects these headers and routes each message to the correct turn's stream.
+Every message published during a turn (text deltas, tool calls, lifecycle events) carries a header identifying its turn.
+The client transport reads these headers and routes each message to the correct turn's stream.

 1